 ANF was originally created by AAN to fund two diversity initiatives:

-- Academy for Alternative Journalism: A residential summer program designed to train and recruit minority journalists to work at AAN papers.
-The summer program — which took place at Northwestern University’s Medill School of Journalism — was launched in 2000 by the Chicago Reader and ran through 2009.
+- Academy for Alternative Journalism: Designed to train and recruit minority journalists to work at AAN outlets, this summer program — which took place at Northwestern University’s Medill School of Journalism — was launched in 2000 by the Chicago Reader and ran through 2009.

-- AAN Diversity Grant Program: A program which supported AAN member papers’ efforts to add diversity to their newsrooms by offering grants to hire interns and develop editorial projects that demonstrably served people of color living in the papers’ communities.
+- AAN Diversity Grant Program: This supported AAN members’ efforts to add diversity to their newsrooms by offering grants to hire interns and develop editorial projects that demonstrably served people of color living in local communities.